gamblevore/speedie/Documentation/isms.md

     "${x.strsize} ${x2.strsize} ${x3.strsize}" // prints: "1024 2MB 1.5MB"

- <small>_(We reject the stupid ISO change that means 1KB = 1000.
-That is utterly retarded, and has nothing to do with programming, because programmers need powers of 2 numbers. kibble-bytes or whatever will never be added.
-We are proud believers of 1024 is a kilobyte and everyone else can go to hell.)_</small>
+ <small>_(We reject the utterly retarded ISO kibble-bytes.
+We are proud believers of 1024 is a kilobyte and that everyone at ISO is a freaking moron who does not understand programming.)_</small>

 ---
 ### Parsing